-Yet using a gigapan robot is both a step forwards and backwards.
+I would say using a gigapan robot is both a step forwards and backwards.
 Forwards, because it automates much of the process.
 Backwards, because it forces the photographer back to the old days, when you had to think ahead and compose the shot.
-These days, where everyone sets their camera to auto and points and snaps... well, that approach won't work too well with the Gigapan.
-Apart from manually setting the aperture, focus and white balance - necessary if you want consistency across the panorama - you must also pay attention to the cloud cover and hour of the day if you don't wan't the pano to be ruined by the chequerboard effect and/or fading light.
+These days, where everyone sets their camera to auto and points and snaps... well, that approach won't work too well with a Gigapan head.
+Apart from manually locking the aperture, focus, shutter speed and white balance - necessary if you want consistency across the panorama - you must also pay attention to the cloud cover and hour of the day if you don't wan't the pano to be ruined by the chequerboard effect and/or fading light.

 One tip: have extra sets of batteries on hand.
 Shooting with a heavy telephoto uses a lot of battery power, and the Epic 100 only uses 6 AA cells.
 My Pentax Kx DSLR fits on the Epic 100 - just - but the Kx is smaller* than most DSLRs; unfortunately it does not have a remote cable port - I would assume that shooting via an electronic trigger cable would use even less power.
 After some initial frustration with flat batteries, I bought an extra battery holder from Gigapan and made a simple modification, drilling two holes in it, so I could hook up an external battery: